silnrsi/font-awami/documentation/developer/dev11_testing.md

 - **-f** or **--font**: name of font (defaults to "Awami Nastaliq")
 - **-s** or **--scale**: scaling factor (defaults to 300)

-The basic approach is to create sequences of basic characters (mostly pairs, but some longer), modify or expand it to include the various combinations depending on the mode we are operating in, and then generate a file with four versions of the sequence, with and without an arbitrary initial and final (we use lam and feh just because they have fairly neutral looking connections).
+The basic approach is to create a set of sequences of basic characters (mostly pairs, but some longer), modify or expand the set to include various combinations depending on the mode we are operating in, and then generate a file with four versions of the sequence, with and without an arbitrary initial and final (we use lam and feh just because they have fairly neutral looking connections).
 The output is organized according to the final character in the sequences which is normally what defines the "interface."

 Each sequence is put into a <testgroup> XML structure: